Skip to content

 Export all of the software in your custom environment to a file

-conda env export > myenv.yml
+conda env export --no-builds > myenv.yml

 nano myenv.yml

-conda env create --file myenv2.yml
+conda env create --file mandelbrot.yml